Neurological Disabilities

 6. Traumatic Brain Injury - Unfortunately, this is becoming more common among Combat Veterans, who may sustain non-impact brain injury from the blast wave of improvised explosive devises.

-Please contact Social Security Attorney Randy Zeldin, Esq. if you or a loved one is disabled due to a neurological problem.
-Social Security Lawyer Randy Zeldin, Esq. represents Social Security Disability applicants in Boca Raton, Delray Beach, Boynton Beach, Pompano Beach and Deerfield Beach.
+Please contact Social Security Attorney and Lawyer Randy Zeldin, Esq. if you or a loved one is disabled due to a neurological problem.
+Social Security Lawyer Randy Zeldin, Esq. represents Social Security Disability applicants in Boca Raton, Delray Beach, Boynton Beach, Pompano Beach, Deerfield Beach, West Palm Beach and Ft.
+Lauderdale.